-- The student must have a minimum of "Meets Expectations" on all categories for the final ITAR (clinical summative assessment) to pass the clinical portion. - 2.
+- Assessments of professionalism must be at a "Meets Expectations" for summative ITAR. - The student must have a minimum of "Meets Expectations" on all categories for the final ITAR (clinical summative assessment) to pass the clinical portion. - 2.
 Oral Examination (30% of final grade).
 The following are required to pass: - The oral examination score must be 70% or greater.
 If the initial oral examination score is < 70% the student will be provided the opportunity for remediation followed by a second attempt at the oral exam.
 The score on the second attempt must be 70% or greater to pass and students who are successful after remediation will receive a 70% mark. - 3.
 Written Exam: - Clerks must achieve a minimum of 70% on the written exam.
 On rotations where the written exam is the NBME, the pass mark on the NBME is externally set at a 60%.
 As all other pass marks within rotations are set at 70%, a student's actual NBME mark will be adjusted upon successful completion of the NBME to reflect the 70% pass condition specified within the rotation.
-This adjustment will be made in order to allow the NBME to count towards the rotations grade.
-Should a student be unsuccessful on their first attempt, they will be offered a second attempt three weeks later.
-If a Clerk has a score of less than 70% he or she may be offered an opportunity to remediate and write a supplemental exam, however this is contingent on overall performance in the other components.
+This adjustment will be made in order to allow the NBME to count towards the rotations grade. - Should a student be unsuccessful on their first attempt, they will be offered a second attempt three weeks later. - If a Clerk has a score of less than 70% he or she may be offered an opportunity to remediate and write a supplemental exam, however this is contingent on overall performance in the other components.
 If a Clerk is performing poorly overall, he or she may NOT be offered an opportunity to remediate and may be required to repeat a portion of/all of the rotation.
 A meeting with a subcommittee consisting of the Clerkship Chair, the Rotation Director and a Rotation Coordinator from another discipline may be convened in this circumstance to make decisions regarding remediation.

 - 4. 6.2 Documentation.
 Failure to achieve the following requirements around the 6.2 standard will be considered unprofessional behavior.
 The following are required to pass: - Timely documentation of the discipline-specific 6.2 log completed within one (1) week of the end of the rotation.
 Failure to do so will result in an incomplete rotation until alternative experiences are complete. - Timely completion of alternative experiences clerks should contact the specific departmental clerk coordinator if deficiencies are present in the 6.2 log for assignment of alternative experiences.
 Clerks will be expected to complete the alternative experiences within a reasonable time frame. - 5.
 Critical Appraisal Assignment - The clerk must successfully complete a critical appraisal assignment on a scholarly article relevant to Internal Medicine.
 The clerk has a choice of article from a list provided at the start of rotation.
 This assignment is designed to continue the development of the student's critical appraisal skills.
 Unsuccessful completion will result in one attempt at remediation, and a successful resubmission will be required. - 6.
 Webinar & Podcast viewing - The clerk will view and listen to all webinars and podcasts available on the Canvas site.
-Student viewing will be tracked electronically by Canvas reports. - The rotation will not be deemed complete until all webinars and podcasts have been viewed.

-7. Entrustable Professional Activities (EPAs)
+Student viewing will be tracked electronically by Canvas reports. - The rotation will not be deemed complete until all webinars and podcasts have been viewed. - 7.
+Entrustable Professional Activities (EPAs)

 Completion of the appropriate EPAs are required for this rotation.
 Students will be required to obtain a minimum of 14 EPAs during this 6-week rotation.
+In addition to the required EPA's, the balance of EPA requirements are obtained by completing EPAs 7-12.